WrigglyTentacles/ConsistencyTrainer/README.md

 Max Attempts Auto-Reset: When the Max Attempts Per Shot limit is reached, the plugin automatically saves the lifetime data, resets the session stats (attempts go back to 0), and repeats the current shot, allowing for continuous cycles of consistency training without manual resets.

 Robust Event Handling: Uses event handlers for Goal Scored, Shot Reset (user or plugin initiated), and Ball Exploded to guarantee every outcome is correctly recorded as a success or failure.

+⚠️ Known Issues

+While the plugin is designed to save your lifetime statistics, there is a current, known bug where persistent data is not reliably loading across Rocket League reboots or plugin unload/load cycles.

+Your consistency session data will be tracked and saved while the game is running, but it may be lost upon restarting Rocket League.
+This issue is actively being investigated.

 ⚙️ Installation